samderegt/PIPPIN-NACO/README.rst

 If you use PIPPIN or PIPPIN-reduced data products from the archive for your publication, please **cite our paper**.

-PIPPIN is distributed under the GNU General Public License v3 (`LICENSE <https://github.com/samderegt/PIPPIN-NACO/LICENSE>`_).
+PIPPIN is distributed under the MIT License (for terms and conditions, see `LICENSE <https://github.com/samderegt/PIPPIN-NACO/blob/master/LICENSE>`_).

 Copyright (C) 2023 Sam de Regt